Mary B. Talbert: The Preservation Champion You Might Not Have Heard Of

 By 1922, the NACWC completed the first restoration of the home.

-And in 2004, the NPS launched an approx. $2.7 million restoration project, in which windows were repaired, shutters replaced, and the house’s original wallpaper was restored.
+And in 2004, the NPS launched a roughly $2.7 million restoration project, in which windows were repaired, shutters replaced, and the house’s original wallpaper was restored.
 Additionally, a study was conducted to determine the original color of the exterior of the house.
-The house re-opened to the public in January 2007.
+The house reopened to the public in January 2007.

 As the National Park Service continues to maintain and restore the house, as Talbert and the members of the FDMHA and the NACWC envisioned, Talbert’s own legacy lives on.